-[X] QUARTERLY REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended January 31, 2017

-[] TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission file number 000-28489

-ADVAXIS, INC.

-(Exact name of registrant as specified in its charter)

-Delaware 02-0563870 (State or other jurisdiction of incorporation or organization) (IRS Employer Identification No.)

-305 College Road East, Princeton, NJ 08540

-(Address of principal executive offices)

-(Registrant's telephone number)

-(Former name, former address and former fiscal year, if changed since last report)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes [X] No []

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes [X] No []

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer", "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer []

-Accelerated filer [X]

-Non-accelerated filer []

-Smaller Reporting Company []

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes [] No [X]

-The number of shares of the registrant's Common Stock, \$0.001 par value, outstanding as of March 7, 2017 was 40,295,359.
+[X] QUARTERLY REPORT UNDER SECTION 13 OR 15(d) OF THE SE CURITIES EXCHANGE ACT OF 1934 For the quarterly period l ended April 30, 2017 [] TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SE CURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file n umber 000-28489 ADVAX IS, INC. (Exact name of registrant · Delaware 02-0563870 (State or other jurisdiction of incorporation or organization) (IRS Employer Identification No.) 305 College Road East , Princeton, NJ 08540 (Address of principal l executive offices) (609) 45 52-9813 (Registrant's tele phone number) (Former name, former address and forme r fiscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports require during the preceding 12 months (or for such shorter period that the registrar requirements for the past 90 days.
+Yes [X] No [] Indicate by check mark whether the registrant has submitted electronically and be submitted and posted pursuant to Rule 405 of Regulation S-T (Section 232.4 that the registrant was required to submit and post such files).
+Yes [X] No [] Indicate by check mark whether the registrant is a large accelerated filer, an emerging growth company.
+See definition of "large accelerated filer," "acceler Rule 12b-2 of the Exchange Act.
+Large Accelerated Filer [] Non-accelerated Filer [] (Do not check if smaller reporting Emerging growth company [] Accelerated Filer [X] company) Smaller Reporting Company [] If an emerging growth company, indicate by check mark if the registrant has el revised financial accounting standards provided pursuant to Section 13(a) of the The number of shares of the registrant's Common Stock, \$0.001 par value, outs tanding as of June 2, 2017 was 40,462,700.